Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

 - **Setup**

-    - Run Windows 10 as Base OS
+    - Run Windows 10 as Base OS (TURN OFF WINDOWS DEFENDER)
     - VMware Pro Running Kali Linux

 ---

 ### Spiking

+1. Run vulnserver.exe as Administrator
+2. Run Immunity Debugger as Administrator

+- On Immunitu Debugger:

+    - File > Attach > Vuln Server
+    - Press Play!
+    - Running and ready to go!

+- On Kali Linux

+1. Connect to VulnServer

+    - Using the IP Address of the Windows Machine **192.168.10.100** + VulnServer Port **9999**
+    - On Kali: `nc -nv 192.168.10.100 9999`